 Since we would be at a friend's house, we had access to comfortable patio furniture and a kitchen for meat prep, hand washing, and cleanup.
 If your mobile cooking location has no such facilities, you'll need to consider bringing along some additional items:

 Our host was expecting 15-20 guests, so we planned on cooking 5 chickens—feeding four guests per chicken.
 However, since the chicken came in 2-packs at the wholesale warehouse store, we ended up cooking 6 birds.

 We did nothing fancy in terms of prepping the cookers for the road trip.
 All the parts of my WSM fit in the trunk of my car, with the exception of the middle cooking section, which I placed inside a large trash bag and put in the backseat on top of an old blanket to protect the seat.
 Cam's WSM fit easily in his hatchback, simply broken down into its three sections.

 We arrived early the next day at our friend's house and setup our equipment in the backyard.

-At 9:00am started a chimney full of Kingsford charcoal briquettes.
+At 9:00am we started a Weber chimney starter full of Kingsford Charcoal Briquets.

 When the coals were hot, we placed half in each Bullet.
 We then added 1-1/2 chimneys of unlit briquettes on top of the lit coals in each cooker.
 By 10:40am the coals were hot, the cooker temperature had stabilized, and we began smoking.
 We cooked the 3 poultry-rubbed birds in one Weber Bullet and the 3 marinated chickens in the other.
-Four chunks of unsoaked cherry were used in each cooker as smoke wood.
+Four chunks of unsoaked cherry smoke wood went into each cooker.